-So after putting them down I fell in love with them, specially how the light reflects off of them, so I decided to put them everywhere.
+So after putting them down, I fell in love with them, especially how the light reflects off of them, so I decided to put them everywhere.

 I decided to cover the wall panels as well.
 I first covered the sides with a sheet of aluminum, and then I placed the tiles on top of that.

 Here is a video of me testing out a lightburn camera that I have mounted on my lid.
 This camera actually goes to my other laser, I need a different lens for this one.
 I believe that's a 140-degree lens and I need a 60-degree one.